 Water Year 2016 Restoration Flow Schedule

-Water Year 2016 begins October 1st, 2015.
-Initially, the flow release for restoration purposes is expected to follow the recommended base-flows from the 1999 Trinity River Flow Evaluation Final Report: starting at 450cfs, dropping to 300cfs in mid-October, and remaining there until late-April.
-The spring and summer restoration flow schedule is typically completed and posted in April and will be posted here immediately upon official recommendation.
-Late-summer flows to augment the Klamath River are separate from the Trinity River Restoration Program, so will not be posted here.
+Water Year 2016 began October 1st, 2015.
+Initially, the recommended flow release for restoration purposes followed the recommended base-flows from the 1999 Trinity River Flow Evaluation Final Report: starting at 450cfs, dropping to 300cfs in mid-October, and remaining there until late-April.
+The spring and summer restoration flow schedule is typically completed and posted in April – current status of the recommendation follows.
+Possible late-summer flows to augment the Klamath River are separate from the Trinity River Restoration Program, so will not be posted here.
 The U.S. Bureau of Reclamation may change dam releases at any time.

 Flow Scheduling Process